azoth-lang/azoth.language.design/pointers.md

 `@const T`) hardly seems worth it.
 For now, it makes sense to keep it simple with pointers to mutable (`@mut T`) and read-only (`@T`).
 Since these are low-level and unsafe, they imply no restrictions on passing them between threads etc.

+A further issue arises in Azoth because of the distinction between `var` and `mut`.
+Consider a pointer to a mutable `int32`.
+In Azoth, `int32` is a `const` type and really it is the `var` declaration that allows it to be mutated.
+So it is not proper to say one has a reference to a mutable `int32`.
+It would seem the pointer type should be `@var int32`.
+However, there can be mutable structs and they can even be stored in `let` bindings.
+It would seem as if both `var` and `mut` need to be allowed on pointers.
+However, that seems excessively complex and not in keeping with how pointers work in C/C++.
+I think that using `var` fits the expected/common case and also helps to make it clear that this is not a reference capability and explain why other capabilities cannot be used with it.
+However, `@var T` where `T` is not `const` should be treated as `mut T`.